kevinhong29/Asteroidal/docs/index.rst

 ..
-CodeAstroProject documentation master file, created by sphinx-quickstart on Thu Jun 23 10:35:55 2022.
+Asteroidal documentation master file, created by sphinx-quickstart on Thu Jun 23 10:35:55 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CodeAstroProject's documentation!
+Welcome to Asteroidal's documentation!
 ============================================

 .. toctree::